irsl/gcp-dhcp-takeover-code-exec/README.md

 ** - If Google doesn't fix this, what can I do? **

 - Google usually closes bug reports with status "Unfeasible" when the efforts required to fix outweigh the risk.
-  This is not the case here, I think there is some technical complexity in the background, which doesn't allow them deploying a network level protection measure easily.
+  This is not the case here.
+I think there is some technical complexity in the background, which doesn't allow them deploying a network level protection measure easily.
   Until the fix arrives, don't use DHCP or setup a host level firewall rule to ensure the DHCP communication comes from the metadata server (169.254.169.254).